mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 You could use a subdomain of your business domain, such as `local.my-app.dev`, but there’s another problem with this.

-## Gotcha 7: some OAuth providers refuse to work with unencrypted http
+## Gotcha 7: Some OAuth Providers Refuse to Work with Unencrypted http

 The `http` protocol is inherently insecure and some OAuth providers would refuse to work with it.